-When installing the outer dual wheel and tire assembly, rotate the wheel so that an outer wheel cutout, without the tire valve, is opposite the inner wheel tire valve.
+When installing the outboard rear dual wheel and tire assembly, rotate the wheel so that an outboard wheel cutout, without the tire valve, is opposite the inboard wheel tire valve.

 NOTE: When installing or tightening dual wheels, both wheels on the same side must be off the ground (not resting on the inner dual).
-This lessens the chance of loose wheels after correct mounting torque is applied.
+This minimizes the possibility of loose wheels after correct mounting torque is applied.